 - They have read your soil test and/or arranged for an independent soil test.

 - They have recorded floor levels through your house to diagnose the cause of the damage in your house.

 - They have eliminated the other causes of uneven movement in houses and determined that underpinning is the best remaining alternative for permanently stabilising your home.

-Do You need Underpinning?
+Do You need to Underpin?

-Look.
 Start with an assessment of the damage in your home by a qualified, independent structural engineer.